 Trustram, M., 2014.
 'Public conversation about autobiographical performance and a performance of Each Day at a Time', Month of Performance Art - Berlin, 14 May 2014.

-Shirley, R., 2014.
-Everyday Country: Rural Modernity, Everyday Life and Visual Culture, Ashgate.
+Shirley, R., 2015.
+Rural Modernity, Everyday Life and Visual Culture, Ashgate.

 Jointly Authored Book

 Faulkner, S. Reeb, D., 2014.
 'Between States', Black Dog Publishing.

 Kennedy, B., Mitha, A. and Wainwright, L., 2014.
 'Triennial City: Localising Asian Art', Cornerhouse, Manchester.